ais-one/favv/README.md

 # About FAVV (FastAPI+ViteVue)

-FastAPI Python backend (BE) and Vite + VueJS + Ant Design frontend (FE)... for your API and Dashboard needs
+FastAPI Python backend (BE) and Vite + VueJS + Ant Design frontend (FE) template... for your API and Web application needs.

 Considerations
-- reusability
+- code reusability
-- seperation of concerns and application segregation **inject your own frontend and backend project**
+- application segregation **inject your own frontend and backend project**
+- ease of template upgrade
 - ci/cd and container friendly

 ## Development - Setup and Run